-Section 1.4 Our plan does not allow providers to balance bill you
+Section 1.4 Our plan does not allow providers to balance bill you get services covered by our plan.

-As a member of PriorityMedicare, an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.